Home > Health & Fitness

 See your dentist every 6 months, also.

 An eye doctor should check your eyes every year.
-If the exam shows no problems developing, you can have your eyes checked every 2 years.
 See an eye doctor who takes care of people with diabetes.

 If you have eye problems because of diabetes, you will probably see your eye doctor more often.

 Your doctor should check the pulses in your feet and your reflexes at least once a year.
 Your doctor should also look for:

 If you have had foot ulcers before, see your doctor every 3 to 6 months.
 It is always a good idea to ask your doctor to check your feet.